Edit Page

 • If the user is active in another team → invitation sent; membership added when the user accepts; 201 Created.

 Returns all teams the current user belongs to.
-The entry whose active field is true matches the tenant encoded in the current JWT.
+The entry whose active field is true matches the team encoded in the current JWT.

 Authorization: Bearer <token>